-Compared to the West, fuel and cars are quite cheap in Oman.
-In the long run, purchasing a vehicle can be much more economical than using public transportation.
-Because taxis and buses are the only feasible form of transportation, purchasing a car is a good idea if expats want to visit rural areas or go camping.
+Compared to the West, fuel and cars are affordable in Oman and, in the long run, purchasing a vehicle can be more economical than using taxis.
+Owning a car is also a good idea if expats want to visit rural areas or go camping.

 Education and schools in Oman

-The standard of education in Oman is generally quite high, and schools tend to have excellent facilities with many extra-curricular activities.
-International schools will often employ teachers trained in, and who have teaching experience from, the country relevant to the curriculum.
-If one has a child of nursery age there are a number of nursery schools to choose from.
-All schools vary widely in their facilities and fees, so it's easy enough to find something to suit one's needs.
+The standard of education in Oman is generally quite high, and private schools tend to have excellent facilities with many extra-curricular activities.
+International schools will often employ teachers trained in the language of, and who have teaching experience from, the country relevant to the curriculum.
+There are also many nursery schools to choose from.

-The fees at some of the private schools can be expensive.
-It's a good idea to check out a range of schools before making a decision about where to send a child.
+The fees at some private schools are extraordinarily costly.
+It's a good idea to check out a range of schools before deciding where to send a child.

 Healthcare in Oman

 The general standard of healthcare in Oman is high, both in the public and the private sectors.
-Like in most countries private healthcare is seen as preferable (with an English-speaking staff, better facilities and shorter waiting lists).
-This is good news for expats, who aren't allowed to use public healthcare facilities unless it's a genuine emergency.
+As in most countries, private healthcare is seen as preferable (with English-speaking staff, better facilities and shorter waiting lists).
+This is good news for expats, who aren't able to use public healthcare facilities in Oman unless it is an emergency.